Mexicana Enamorada

-Mexicana Enamorada (Mexicana in Love) is the name of the third studio album and second solo album by the Mexican-American singer Ángela Aguilar.
+Mexicana Enamorada (Mexicana in Love) is the second solo studio album, and third overall, by Mexican singer Ángela Aguilar.
 It was released to the market under the record label Machin Records on September 24, 2021.
 The album was produced by Aguilar's father, Mexican singer Pepe Aguilar.

 A week after the release, the CD was released exclusively to Sanborns.
 It features the collaborations of the Mexican singer-songwriter Christian Nodal and the Mexican duo Jesse & Joy.
 The name of the album is a reference to the Mexican film Enamorada (1946) starring María Félix.

 Background and recording

 After the release of his second album Primero Soy Mexicana in 2018, Aguilar had clarified that he had been working on the next one since the middle of 2020, in October of that same year he released the collaboration "Dime Cómo Quieres" with Christian Nodal that achieved great success in Mexico and other Latin American countries.
 At the end of 2020 is when the production of the album begins, among the composers of the album's melodies, Ángela Aguilar herself is making her debut as a composer, along with Ana Bárbara, Joss Favela, Gussy Lau, Edgar Barrera, Christian Nodal, Jesse & Joy and Ale Zeguer.